eicorg/docs/epics-ado_comparison.md

 - EPICS:<br>
 Archiver Apliances.
 Set of custom tools.
 - ADO:<br>
-Set of custom tools.
+Set of custom tools and scripts.
 Provides similar functionality as Archiver Apliances.
 The data extraction tool is Java-based DataServer.<br>
+Typical data volumes, Run24: **280 GB of compressed data per day, 300 TB per year**.<br>
+Retrieval time for years-old data from long term data storage: 1-2 hours.
-Disadvantage: Data ingestion tool is based on oudated SDDS file format.
+Disadvantage1: Data ingestion processes are based on outdated SDDS file format.
+Disadvantage2: There is no data storage policy, all logged data a get stored in long term storage system.
 - Alternative:<br>
-Consider to employ off-the-shelf time series database like **TDengine or InfluxDB**.
+Consider to deploy an off-the-shelf time series database like **TDengine or InfluxDB**.

 ### GUI
 - EPICS:<br>
 Advantage: The CS Studio make it possible to create impressive GUI.
-Disadvantage: There is no simple tools like Gpm.
+Disadvantage: There is no simple tools like Gpm, adoPet, Pet.
 - ADO:
 Disadvantage.
-The Pet interface is very limited.
+The Pet interface is very limiting.
 The impressive GUI can be created using Python and QT, but this requires basic Qt expertise.

 ### Central Database.